-The rate limiting is based on client IP address.
-This is obtained from HTTP headers and you will have to change configuration in the event Weblate is running behind reverse proxy to work it properly.
+The rate limiting is based on the client IP address, obtained from HTTP headers.
+Change them if your Weblate instance is running behind a reverse proxy to make it work.

+'''

 IP_BEHIND_REVERSE_PROXY, IP_PROXY_HEADER, IP_PROXY_OFFSET

+'''

 2.22 Customizing Weblate

 Extend and customize using Django and Python.
 Contribute your changes upstream so that everybody can benefit.
 This reduces your maintenance costs; code in Weblate is taken care of when changing internal interfaces or refactoring the code.